andresjaramillo7/CRUD-web-test/README.md

 6. Open a pull request

 ## License
-[MIT]
+This project is open-sourced under the [MIT license](LICENSE).

 ## Authors and Acknowledgment
-- Andrés Jaramillo - Initial work
+- Andrés Jaramillo - Significant enhancements and current maintenance
-- Thanks to FaztCode for the [inspirational tutorial](https://www.youtube.com/watch?v=VxRXlUrV6y0&t=3496s&ab_channel=FaztCode).
+- Special thanks to FaztCode for the [original tutorial](https://www.youtube.com/watch?v=VxRXlUrV6y0&t=3496s&ab_channel=FaztCode), which served as the starting point for this project.

 ## Contact
-For any queries, you can reach me at my [LinkedIn](www.linkedin.com/in/andres-jarab).
+For queries or collaborations, feel free to connect with me on [LinkedIn](www.linkedin.com/in/andres-jarab) or my email [andresjaramillo7777@gmail.com](mailto:andresjaramillo7777@gmail.com).